uabrc/uabrc.github.io/docs/data_management/tutorial/globus_group_tutorial.md

     ![Context menu of Globus system tray icon showing preferences.](./images/gg-choose-folder/mac/002-context-menu.png)

 1. A new window will appear with a tab labelled "Access".
 Click the "Access" tab if it is not already selected.
-In this "Access" tab is an interface to configure folders available on your GCP endpoint.
+In this "Access" tab is an interface to configure folders available on your GCP Collection.
 For most use cases, you should not check the writeable checkbox.
 Below is a summary of what each part of the menu does.

    - **(1)** "Accessible Folders" table with "Folder", "Shareable" and "Writeable" columns.
-Any folder listed here will appear on your GCP endpoint.
+Any folder listed here will appear on your GCP Collection.
 Your research data directory or directories must be listed here to be shareable.
    - **(2)** "Shareable" column checkboxes controlling which folders can be shared with other users.
 Each of your research data directories must have this checkbox ticked to be shareable.
    - **(3)** "Writeable" column checkboxes controlling which folders can be written to by other users.
 If a folder is shared with other users, then they will be able to add, delete, or change the contents.
 We recommend against ticking these boxes for Research Cores serving data to customers.
    - **(4)** Plus `+` and minus `-` buttons that allow you to add or remove folders from the list.